Table of contents

 Quality and oversight

-Copy link to Quality and oversightInternal systems and processes help ensure the effective delivery of Lithuania’s development co-operation.
-Select features are shown in the table below.
+Copy link to Quality and oversightInternal systems and processes help ensure the delivery of Lithuania’s development co-operation.
+The table below highlights select features.

 Data reporting systems |